Cognitive Neuroscience Laboratory

-September 20, 2021: Paper published in Front Behav Neurosci.
+September 20, 2021: Paper published in Frontiers in Behavioral Neuroscience.

 September 14, 2021: Paper published in Cerebral Cortex.

-January 19, 2021: Paper published in Journal of Neuroscience.
+January 19, 2021: Paper published in the Journal of Neuroscience.

-November 13, 2020: Paper published in Journal of Neuroscience.
+November 13, 2020: Paper published in the Journal of Neuroscience.

 June 19, 2018: Paper published in eLife.